MicrosoftDocs/memdocs/memdocs/intune/fundamentals/microsoft-intune-admin-center-devices.md

 For more information about Windows updates, see [Manage Windows 10 and Windows 11 software updates in Intune](../protect/windows-update-for-business-configure.md).

 ### Apple updates
 Go to **Devices** > **Apple updates** to monitor and manage software update policies for Apple devices.
-This workload is made up of the following subworkloads:
+Within this area, you can access the following subworkloads:

 * **Monitor**: Access key metrics and active issues associated with Apple update policies.
 * **iOS/iPadOS updates**: Create and manage policies for iOS/iPadOS updates.